codingant007/nlp_assignments/assignment1/custom_tokenization_segmentation/README.md

 - Move the boundary if `"` exist
 	- She turned to him, "This is great." she said.
 	=> ["She turned to him, \"This is great.\" she said."]
+	- In case double quotes is followed by lowecase letter merge the following sentence.

 - Disqualify `.` if
 	- Preceeded by a valid abbrevation